MalloryMable/nand2tetris/README.md

 ## Part Two: Software Stack

-Below is the implementation for the JACK compiler and a JACK based OS for that can be run on the HACK Compiler.
+The second part of the project consists of 6 chapters implementation for the JACK compiler and a JACK based OS that can be run on the HACK Computer.

 [ 1.
 VM Translator ](projects/08/README.md)\
 [ 2.
 JACK Compiler ](projects/11/README.md)\